 We recommend that you enrol in your courses as soon as you've accepted your offer of a place.
 Remember to build your timetable by selecting courses and placing these into your enrolment cart.
-Validate these to insure you have no timetable clashes.
+Validate these to ensure you have no timetable clashes.
 If there is a timetable clash, select another time, or you may need to select another course.
-If everything is ok, enrol in your courses www.askauckland.ac.nz studentinfo@auckland.ac.nz
+If everything is ok, enrol in your courses.

 Stuck?
-At any point in the process you can find answers to your questions online at
+At any point in the process you can find answers to your questions online at studentinfo@auckland.ac.nz